davidtchiu/davidtchiu.github.io/teaching/cs240/lab.js4.async/index.md

 - Don't forget to call `doMood()` when you're ready.

 - Take a snapshot of how neat and tidy your new `doMood()` code is, compared to the old pyramid of doom.
+Why would I put you through learning the _old_ way of `Promise` handling?
+Simple, there's simply so much code and code-examples in industry and in online documentations that still use the old way, and you should be ready to interpret what they're doing!